-The National Food Security Act ensures affordable food for millions in India through subsidised grains.
-Learn how NFSA works, its beneficiaries, and how to apply for a ration card.
+The National Food Security Act ensures affordable food for millions in India through subsidised food grains.
+Know how the NFSA works and how to apply for a ration card.

 The National Food Security Act ensures subsidised food grains for eligible households.
 The key objectives of the NFSA include: